Notenlish/Notenlish/README.md

-👋 Hey there, I'm Noten!
+👋 Hey there, I'm Notenlish!

 🧑‍🎓 I like doing gamedev & some other stuff.